matt1432/KapowarrReact/docs/settings/mediamanagement.md

 When scanning for files, if a volume folder doesn't exist, create it.

+### Delete Empty Folders

+When scanning for files, delete any empty folders that are found in the volume folder.
+If "Create Empty Volume Folders" is disabled and the volume folder is empty, it'll also be deleted.

 ## Converting

 The "Converting" feature allows you to change the format of your files (e.g. from cbr to cbz).
 Extracting archive files also falls under "converting".